 Erythema Ab Igne

-The lesions appear like mottled, mildly pink patches and then turn red or violet, then brown.
-These patches form lace-like or fishnet patterns.
-They don’t usually cause symptoms but can itch, burn or cause pain.
-Treatment consists of removing the heat source that could be causing the rash.
+Lesions appear as mild pink patches that turn red or violet, then brown.
+Patches form lace-like or fishnet patterns and can itch, burn and cause pain.
+Treatment consists of removing the offending heat source.

-Mild cases can go away in a few months.
-But more advanced cases may linger for years or be permanent.
+Mild cases abate in a few months, but more advanced cases may linger for years or be permanent.
 In these cases, treatment includes tretinoin, 5-fluorouracil or laser therapy to improve appearance.

-Erythema Annulare Centrifugum
+Erythema Annulare Centrifugum (EAC)

 How can we improve this page?